 How an Interview Coach Can Help Your Job Search

 Consider the best way to prepare—one way to help improve your interview skills is to work with a coach.
-During interview coaching, job seekers meet with a professional coach to learn interview strategies.
-It's a service offered by career coaches and career service offices.
+During interview coaching, job seekers meet with a professional coach to learn various interview strategies.
+This service is offered by career coaches and career service offices.

-Having interview coaching can help job seekers to develop a variety of skills and techniques that are useful for interviews.
-It's also a way to prepare for - and feel more confident about - upcoming interviews.
+Going through interview coaching can help job seekers develop a variety of skills and techniques that are useful for interviews.
+It's also a way to prepare for—and feel more confident about—upcoming interviews.

 Should you work with an interview coach?
 And if so, how will you find one?
-Get information on exactly what will take place during the coaching sessions and see if the service makes sense for you.
+Get information on exactly what will take place during the coaching sessions and see if this service makes sense for you.